Pumpkin Pie Sugar Scrub

 Add ½ cup of brown sugar,

-2 teaspoon of pumpkin pie spice to the sugar,
+2 teaspoons of pumpkin pie spice,

-and a 1/2 cup of pumpkin puree
+and a 1/2 cup of pumpkin puree,

 Finally, add 1/2 cup of organic coconut oil